 In early 2005, Jackson topped the opening weekend box office charts with the success of the Paramount Pictures film, “Coach Carter.”
 Jackson portrayed real-life high school basketball coach, ‘Ken Carter’, a dedicated role model and advocate for students succeeding in the classroom as well as on the basketball court.
 “Coach Carter” was screened as the opening night film of the prestigious Palm Springs Film Festival.
 Jackson received the Career Achievement Award for Acting from the Festival.

-Jackson also starred in the indie film opposite Juliette Binoche in the Sony Classics, “In My Country,” buy generic retin-a in australia without prescription – australian cheapest drugs. buying retin-a online in australia you do not need to have the doctor’s … based on the best-selling novel, “Country of My Skull,” by South African writer, Antije Krog.
+Jackson also starred in the indie film opposite Juliette Binoche in the Sony Classics, “In My Country,” buy in australia without prescription – australian cheapest drugs. buying retin-a online in australia you do not need to have the doctor’s … based on the best-selling novel, “Country of My Skull,” by South African writer, Antije Krog.
 Jackson portrayed an American reporter coping with the aftermath of apartheid as his newspaper assigns him to cover the Truth and Reconciliation Trials, established by Archbishop Desmond Tutu.
 “In My Country” was directed by John Boorman and produced by Bob Chartoff and Mike Medavoy.

 In 2005, Jackson reprised his role as ‘Agent Augustus Gibbons’ in “XXX: State of the Union” and as ‘Mace Windu’ in “Star Wars: Episode III – The Revenge of the Sith.”
 To no one’s surprise, “Star Wars: Episode III – The Revenge of the Sith” made an incredible impact at the box office, breaking numerous opening day records.